highbyte/dotnet-6502/docs/systems/c64/libraries.md

 starts the video matrix fetches, whose first three read $FF while the CPU still holds the bus, and cycle 58 ends a row after its eighth line unless a condition keeps the display going.
 That is what makes the DMA delay (a bad line condition created in the middle of a line shifts the screen right by a column per cycle), linecrunch, doubled rows and FLD come out as on hardware.
+Running every cycle of every line makes an opened border, where the whole line is output, about twice the work of a text screen, so the per-cycle path is kept cheap: a cycle whose fetched bytes, mode and pipeline state equal the cycle before repeats that block's pixels by copy (runs of identical cells, the idle byte across an opened border, blank cells under any XSCROLL), the line's colour resolve copies such blocks as well, and sprite rows are written as runs of pixels rather than a pixel at a time.
 The vertical border compares are checked in every cycle with the registers as they are then: the top compare (line 51, or 55 with RSEL clear) with DEN set clears the vertical border flip-flop at once, and the bottom compare (251 or 247) arms a latch that the flip-flop takes over as the raster enters a line and at the display